pvasek/kudu-wiki/WebJobs-API.md

 ### Set a continuous job as singleton ###

 If a continuous job is set as singleton it'll run only on a single instance opposed to running on all instances.
+By default, it runs on all instances.

     PUT /api/continuouswebjobs/{job name}/settings